-In the National Gallery:
+In the National Gallery of Ireland:

 1. Caravaggio – The Taking of Christ

-Caravaggio painted this dramatic scene of the arresting of Jesus in 1602 for the Roman Marquis Ciriaco Mattei.
-We see Judas identifying Christ with a kiss and the guards moving in for the arrest.
-The darkness of the painting is lit from within by a lantern held by St Peter, although this is considered to be a self-portrait of Caravaggio himself.
+Caravaggio painted this dramatic scene of the arrest of Jesus in 1602 for the Roman Marquis Ciriaco Mattei.
+Judas identifies Christ with a kiss and the guards move in.
+The darkness of the painting is lit by the moon.
+We also see a lantern held by the man on the right, which is considered to be a self-portrait of Caravaggio himself.

-2. Jack B Yeats – The Liffey Swim
+2. Jack B. Yeats – The Liffey Swim

 3. JMW Turner – A Ship Against the Mew Stone, at the Entrance to Plymouth Sound